Reading Time: 6 minutes

 ARFID Hypnotherapy

-Mona’s ARFID treatment adopts an integrated approach. which combines therapy, hypnotherapy and other forms of psychological treatments according to each individual’s needs.
-Mona’s ARFID treatment adopts an integrated approach which combines therapy, hypnotherapy and other forms of psychological treatments according to each individual’s needs.
+Mona’s ARFID treatment adopts an integrated approach.
+This combines cognitive behavioural therapy, clinical hypnotherapy, and other forms of psychological treatments according to each individual’s needs.
 Mona’s individually customised ARFID treatments have a successful track record for both adults and children.

 ARFID Hypnotherapy